Can You see Enough of this vehicle to give me an accurate Make – Year – and – model.

 I have jumped into my vehicle and backed out my 60-foot driveway, heading out for an appointment (Dentist of course) lots of time, early is always better for me.

 Heading on my way, then Oh! darn, I forgot my wallet.
-Back I go, now my time is not in my favor anymore.
+Back I go, now my time is not in my favour anymore.
 Up the driveway, I go rather on the speedy side, thinking my new Tires and great brakes will stop me just fine.

 Well, circumstances of the wet stone aggregate driveway and a speed factor faster than probably should have been and wanting to try out my Tires stopping abilities.